 The aim of the research is to identify metropolitan areas in Spain and Italy using comparable methodologies in order to give evidence about the metropolitan processes in each country, to provide a comparison between the metropolitan configurations of both countries and to generate metropolitan units to be used in other researches.
-For these purposes, FUR and DMA functional methodologies has been used.
+For these purposes, FUR (functional approach) and DMA (network approach) methodologies has been used.
 Some conclusions have been made: